dylanpicart/excel_api_access/README.md

-# NYC InfoHub Excel Data Scraper
+# Excel API Web Scraper

 ## Description

-**NYC InfoHub Excel Data Scraper** is a Python-based project that automates the process of web scraping, downloading, and storing Excel files from the NYC InfoHub website.
+**Excel API Web Scraper** is a Python-based project that automates the process of web scraping, downloading, and storing Excel files from the NYC InfoHub website.
 The scraper dynamically discovers subpages, detects relevant Excel links (filtered by year), downloads them asynchronously, and ensures that only new or changed files are saved.

 This version features:
 - **Asynchronous HTTP/2 downloads** via `httpx.AsyncClient`